 Even a slight overbite could become problematic over time.
 As the overbite increases, typically due to teeth wear, the available tongue space decreases.
 Bad overbites result in a less than optimal jaw position, facial profile and TMJ stress.

 Most people with overbites don't sleep as well and don't breathe as well as they could because there is reduced tongue space.
-Also, the overbite causes a recessive small looking chin and a weak jawline because the overbite forces the lower jaw back and allows the jaw to close too close to the nose.
+Also, the overbite causes a recessive small-looking chin and a weak jawline because the overbite forces the lower jaw back and allows the jaw to close too close to the nose.

-Jaw surgery is often recommended as the only option when braces failed.
+Surgery is often recommended as the only option when braces failed.
 Today, quick and predictive overbite correction without the need for braces, surgery, or teeth extractions is available, although more costly than traditional methods.

 When your upper teeth cover over your lower teeth as you bite your teeth together, you have an overbite.
 One to two millimeters of overlap is considered normal.
 The larger the overlap, the smaller your chin may appear.
 We have found that the chin is often normal-sized, just forced into an abnormal position by the overbite.

-Bite adjustment improves quality of life.
+Bite adjustment improves the quality of life.
 Most patients do not realize that the shape of their face is being determined by their malocclusion or a bad bite.
 Most patients do not understand the relationship of jaw pain, TMJ pain, tooth wear, facial pain, the aging face, the short face, and the classic malocclusion or bad bite.

-Without the correct bite, the patient’s speech is less than clear because the patient has to accommodate their jaw position for all the various types of function as speaking, chewing, clenching, and grinding.
+Without the correct bite, the patient’s speech is less than clear because the patient has to accommodate their jaw position for all the various types of functions such as speaking, chewing, clenching, and grinding.
 Generally, patients with deep overbites have lower self-esteem because their entire face, head, and neck are not functioning harmoniously.

-The lack of functional harmony contributes to small looking lower jaws, short lower faces, thin lips, and a small chin appearance.
+The lack of functional harmony contributes to small-looking lower jaws, short lower faces, thin lips, and a small chin appearance.
 Deep overbites cause the faces to look short and the chins to look small.
 Deep overbites cause the facial profiles to have the appearance of a recessive chin, and the patients tend to have short round faces typical of an older person.

 Premature aging is a common side effect of an untreated overbite.
 So are facial wrinkles, headaches, jaw tension, neck stress, poor posture, small looking chins, slurry speaking, and the lower teeth usually erupt into the upper palate.